Penelope Wilton: Career

-Wilton's film career includes roles in The French Lieutenant's Woman (1981), Cry Freedom (1987), Iris (2001), Calendar Girls (2003) and Shaun of the Dead (2004), Jane Austen's Pride and Prejudice (2005), Woody Allen's Match Point (2005), and in The History Boys (2006).
+Wilton's film career includes roles in The French Lieutenant's Woman (1981), Cry Freedom (1987), Iris (2001), Calendar Girls (2003) and Shaun of the Dead (2004), Jane Austen's Pride & Prejudice (2005), Woody Allen's Match Point (2005), and in The History Boys (2006).

 She did not garner fame until she appeared with Richard Briers in the 1984 BBC situation comedy, Ever Decreasing Circles, which ran for five years.
 She played Ann, long suffering wife of Martin (Briers), an obsessive and pedantic "do-gooder".
 In 2005, Wilton guest starred as Harriet Jones for two episodes in the BBC's revival of the popular TV science-fiction series Doctor Who.
 This guest role was written especially for her by the programme's chief writer and executive producer Russell T. Davies, with whom she had worked on Bob and Rose (ITV, 2001).
 The character of Jones returned as Prime Minister in the Doctor Who 2005 Christmas special "The Christmas Invasion".
 In the first part of the 2008 series finale, "The Stolen Earth", she made a final appearance, now as the former Prime Minister who sacrifices herself by extermination by the Daleks so that the Doctor's companions can contact him.

 Wilton appeared on television as Barbara Poole, the mother of a missing woman, in the BBC television drama series Five Days in 2005; and in ITV's drama Half Broken Things (October 2007) and the BBC production of The Passion (Easter 2008).
 Beginning in 2010, she appeared as Isobel Crawley in all six seasons of the hit period drama Downton Abbey.
 She was the castaway on BBC Radio 4's Desert Island Discs in April 2008.
 In December 2012 and February 2013, she was the narrator in Lin Coghlan's dramatisation of Elizabeth Jane Howard's The Cazalets, broadcast on BBC Radio.

 Personal life

 Between 1975 and 1984, Wilton was married to actor Daniel Massey.
 They had a daughter, Alice, born in 1977.
 Before that, they had a stillborn son.

 In 1991, Wilton married actor Ian Holm.
 In 1992, they appeared together as Pod and Homily in the BBC's adaptation of The Borrowers.
 A year later, they appeared together in a follow-up The Return of the Borrowers.
 In 1998, Ian Holm was knighted and Wilton became Lady Holm.
 They divorced in 2001.

+As she has not remarried, she could be known, if she so chose, as Penelope, Lady Holm, in line with the style of the former wife of a knight.